goindow/mshell/README.md

   update ID                          Update information of a session

 Commands:
-  pull -f remote:local ID            Pull file or directory from a session push -f local:remote ID [ID...]
+  interact, it                       Use the cursor keys to select a session, and use the Enter key to login pull -f remote:local ID            Pull file or directory from a session push -f local:remote ID [ID...]
 Push file or directory to one or more sessions pushkey ID [ID...]
 Copy the ssh-key to one or more sessions